-The new scheme will start from the 1st of January 2019, and those wishing to purchase the Equestrian Discovery Pass (when it becomes available) can do so from the website indicated previously, which will be valid for 12 months from date of purchase.
+The new scheme started the 1st of January 2019, and those wishing to purchase the Equestrian Discovery Pass (when it becomes available) can do so from the website indicated previously, which will be valid for 12 months from date of purchase.
 The barrier code will be emailed to pass holders by the Forestry Commission (please see above until this new pass becomes available).

 Yes, that is correct, horse riders will now be treated as all other forest users, only paying for parking.

 2.Who do I report problems to?